typically representing the Hubzilla Community.

 - Implemented private groups.

-- Mastodon arrives in the fediverse.
+- Mastodon arrived in the fediverse.
+It federated with Hubzilla using OStatus.1

 - Provided (sanitised) inline SVG support over the fediverse, allowing quick doodles and drawings in posts/comments.

-- Renamed from Red Matrix to Hubzilla.
+Renamed from Red Matrix to Hubzilla.

-- Implemented dynamic groups. ("Send this post to male German connections only" or "only send to folks who are using the Diaspora protocol")
+Mario Vavti becomes the new Head Developer of the project. - Implemented dynamic groups. ("Send this post to male German connections only" or "only send to folks who are using the Diaspora protocol")

 - Browser-to-browser encryption arrives in the fediverse.
 E2EE framework completed.
 We don't provide E2EE ourselves because we're not at the endpoint.

-- Renamed from Red to Red Matrix.
+Renamed from Red to Red Matrix.

 - Turned all file storage into access controlled WebDAV nodes so you could upload private media through drag-drop from any device.